-- (a) The purpose of this Article is to establish standards for the control of noise pollution in the City by setting reasonable sound tolerance standards to protect the public health, safety, and general welfare.
-If any provision of any section of this Article is held invalid, the remainder of the sections, and the application of the provisions to persons or circumstances other than those as to which it is held invalid, shall not be affected by such invalidity. - (b) The following words, terms and phrases, when used in this Article, shall have the meanings ascribed to them in this Section 14-26, except where the context clearly indicates a different meaning.
+- (a) The purpose of this Article is to establish standards for the control of noise pollution in the City by setting maximum permissible reasonable sound levels and noise disturbance tolerance standards for various activities to protect the public health, safety, and general welfare.
+If any provision of any section or f this Article is held invalid, the remainder of the sections, and the application of the provisions to persons or circumstances other than those as to which it is held invalid, shall not be affected by such invalidity. - (b) The following words, terms and phrases, when used in this Article, shall have the meanings ascribed to them in this Section 14-26, except where the context clearly indicates a different meaning.
 Definitions of technical terms used in this Article, which are not defined in this Section 14-26, shall be obtained from publications of acoustical terminology issued by ANSI or its successor body.

-"A-weighted sound level (dBA)") means the sound pressure level in decibels as measured using A-weighting network on a sound level meter that meets the standards set forth in ANSI Standard S1.4-1983 (or more recent version).
+"A-scale (dBA)" means a Weighted scale for judging loudness that corresponds to the hearing threshold of the human ear, also identified as the sound level (dBA)" means the sound pressure level in decibels as measured using the A-weight or weighting network as specified on a sound level meter that meets the standards set forth in ANSI Standard +S1.4-1983 for sound level meters, or its successor publications. (or more recent version).
 The level is designated dB(A) or dBA.

 "Ambient sound level" means the noise associated with a given environment, exclusive of intruding noises from isolated identifiable sources.
-In other words, the surrounding or
+In other words, the surrounding or steady background sound in a particular location as distinct from the specific noise being measured.